 Administrative penalties are also imposed in almost every state, usually through the state’s Department of Motor Vehicles.
 A person’s driver’s license is automatically suspended for a period of six months, or even revoked for a lifetime, depending on the nature and circumstances of the accident.
 Insurance companies typically cancel the policy of any driver involved in a hit and run.

 The victim of a hit and run can sue the offender in court to recoup damages for any lost wages, pain and suffering, past and future medical expenses, and property damage.
 Depending on what state you are in, some courts will impose punitive damages on hit and run offenders.
 This means that the victim of a hit and run may be entitled to receive a very high award, designed to be punitive in nature, rather than compensatory.
 Sometimes these are referred to as treble damages because they are three times as high as the compensatory damage amount.
 Punitive damages are rarely covered by a person’s insurance policy, and often the hit and run driver will have to pay out of pocket.

-South Carolina Car Accident Lawyers at Chappell, Smith & Arden Represent Victims of Hit and Run Accidents
+South Carolina Car Accident Lawyers at Chappell Smith & Arden, P.A.
+Represent Victims of Hit and Run Accidents